Urban Secondary Education for Grades 5-12 Licensure

 Pre-Professional Education Courses (6 credits)

 The following courses are open to all students and, among other requirements, are needed for admission to the School of Urban Education.
+To be admitted in the Urban Teacher Program, students need to meet the requirements and criteria stated in the Guide to Admission in the Urban Teacher Program.
 Contact the School for more information about program Admission requirements.

 Professional Education Courses (24 credits)